LabO8/nestjs-s3/site/docs/objects.md

 const result = await this.objectsService.deleteObject('bucket-name', 'remote', options);
 ```

-**Again, all if you specified a prefix in your module init, all remotes will be auto prefixed.**
+**Again, if you specified a prefix in your module init, all remotes will be auto prefixed.**

 This method accepts the following options: